• Skip to primary navigation

 The article also notes that LVMH CEO Bernard Arnault has stated he owns more than 12 of Basquiat’s paintings, installed in his homes in Paris and France, and sometimes loaned to exhibits at his Louis Vuitton Foundation building, a museum and cultural center in Paris.

-Accessories Art Campaign Alexandre Arnault Bernard Arnault Beyoncé Jay-Z Jean-Michel Basquiat LVMH
+Art Accessories Campaign Alexandre Arnault Bernard Arnault Beyoncé Jay-Z Jean-Michel Basquiat LVMH

 What To Read Next